MengyuanChen21/ICLR2024-REDL/README.md

 > **Affiliations**: Institute of Automation, Chinese Academy of Sciences

+### News:
+This repo provides a more comprehensive version of our method: [Re-EDL](https://github.com/MengyuanChen21/Re-EDL)

 ### Correction:
 There is a mistake below Eq.(9).
 The uncertainty mass expression in R-EDL should be $u_X=\lambda C/S_X$, where the $\lambda$ was missing.